Hiroreco/enreco-archive/recap-data/chapter2/day8/nodes/calli-c2d8.md

 With no more time to spare, Mordan started the bidding war for the three houses she had built.
 That is, before [home inspections revealed holes in the walls](https://www.youtube.com/live/Ch4qLZhARtY?t=4991), which Mordan immediately patched up.

 The first house was a small one-bedroom property.
 Nothing too special.
 The bid started at 500 coins, and it went to Gonathon, her fellow wolf, for 2672 coins.
 The second one was slightly bigger.
 It was a 2LDK with a mini front yard.
-That one went to the couple in the front.
-(See: [Kiara-Raora: And so, Sesbian Lex.](#edge:raora-kiara))
+That one went to the couple in the front (see [Kiara-Raora: And so, Sesbian Lex.](#edge:raora-kiara)).

 The last house was the biggest of them all.
 It was akin to a mansion with seven bedrooms and--------